 Repeat this trick every 90 minutes until you get up for the day.
 By morning, you should have written down four or five detailed dreams.
 This is an amazing technique that significantly boosts my dream recall and I strongly recommend it.
 Your efforts to wake up every 90 minutes will be rewarded with strong memories of vivid dreams - and of people, places and plots that you had no idea were running through your head.

 Dream supplements and herbs are taken primarily to increase dream intensity - and one obvious side-effect of this is enhanced dream recall.
-Dream herbs like Calea Zacatechichi and nutritional supplements like Vitamin B6 produce intensified dreams in which you have greater self-awareness.
-You will wake up in the morning with highly memorable dreams to report, and occasionally, lucid dreams too.
+Dream herbs like Calea Zacatechichi and nutritional supplements like Vitamin B6 produce intensified dreams in which you can have greater self-awareness.
+You will wake up in the morning with highly memorable dreams to report, and as a result, occasionally lucid dreams too.

-You can take such herbs from time to time to help produce intensely vivid dreams and test the full range and power of your dreaming mind.
+You can take such herbs and supplements from time to time to help produce more vivid dreams and test the full range and power of your dreaming mind.
 However, this is an optional extra and I wouldn't suggest that anyone needs to take such pills in order to become a better lucid dreamer.
 Experimenting with dream supplements is entirely up to you, and be aware that there are maximum recommended doses to adhere to.
 For more details check out this article on Vitamin B6 and Tryptophan as well as my Calea Z Review and this article on Galantamine.

 Many types of drugs can affect your dream life.